Tutorial: Install to Completion

 Step 1 — Install and verify

-npx -p agentxchain@latest -c 'agentxchain --version'
+npx --yes -p agentxchain@latest -c "agentxchain demo"

 Step 2 — Scaffold a governed repo